Abyssal zone: Animals

 The abyssal zone is made up of many different types of organisms, including microorganisms, crustaceans, molluscs (bivalves, snails, and cephalopods), different classes of fishes, and possibly some animals that have yet to be discovered.
 Most of the fish species in this zone are described as demersal or benthopelagic fishes.
 Demersal fish are fish whose habitats are on or near (typically less than five meters from) the seafloor.
 Most fish species fit into that classification, because the seafloor contains most of the abyssal zone's nutrients; therefore, the most complex food web or greatest biomass would be in this region of the zone.

 Organisms in the abyssal zone rely on the natural processes of higher ocean layers.
 When animals from higher ocean levels die, their carcasses occasionally drift down to the abyssal zone, where organisms in the deep can feed on them.
-When a whale carcass falls down to the abyssal zone, this is called a whale fall.
-The carcass of the whale can create complex ecosystems for organisms in the depths.
+A whale carcass falling down to the abyssal zone is called a whale fall and can create complex ecosystems for organisms.

-Benthic organisms in the abyssal zone would need to have evolved morphological traits that could either keep them out of oxygen-depleted water above the sea floor or enable them to extract oxygen from the water above, while also allowing the animal access to the seafloor and the nutrients located there.
+Organisms in the abyssal zone have evolved to cope with the cold and oxygen-depleted waters.
+Many have very slow metabolisms and have low oxygen consumption rates.
+Some, such as lizardfishes, are sit-and-wait predators, which are typically large and sedentary, waiting motionless on the seafloor for prey to pass by.
 There are also animals that spend their time in the upper portion of the abyssal zone, some of which even occasionally spend time in the zone directly above, the bathyal zone.
 While there are a number of different fish species representing many different groups and classes, like Actinopterygii (ray-finned fish), there are no known members of the class Chondrichthyes (animals such as sharks, rays, and chimaeras) that make the abyssal zone their primary or constant habitat.
 Whether this is due to the limited resources, energy availability, or other physiological constraints is unknown.
 Most Chondrichthyes species only go as deep as the bathyal zone.

 Creatures that live in the abyssal zone include: